chihway/imsim2galsim/README.md

 These simulations will be faster but with lower fidelity.
 Depending on the purpose, one can choose from using the original ImSim framework or digress to using the GalSim framework here.
+Each LSST chips takes <1 minute to generate the intermediate catalog and 10 minutes to make the image.
+Further optimization is highly possible.

 ============================================================
 What is in this repo